adamrturman/barbeQuery-client/README.md

 question in the most detailed way possible, sometimes answering my own question in the process and post an issue.
 Sometimes I tried to tackle too many things at once and didn't realize there was a common error.
-I was able to work through the logic for the game ending in a win or a tie and all of the subsequent messaging independently.
-I wrote a lot of pseudocode to frame those code blocks and I would insert frequent console.log's to test what I had just written.

 ### User Stories